 Here, the COUNTIF function keeps returning TRUE until it finds the same name in the column C. We added a 0 (zero) to get the numerical value.

-- Use the Fill Handle to AutoFill the lower cells and this operation will mark subsequent occurrences of the names as 0.
+- Use the Fill Handle to AutoFill the other cells.

-Read More: How to Find Last Occurrence of a Value in a Column in Excel (5 Methods)
+Method 2 – Applying the COUNTIFS Function to Find the First Occurrence of a Value in a Column

 Steps:

-- Make a new column to identify the occurrences and type the following formula in cell D5.
+- Make a new column D to identify the occurrences and use the following formula in cell D5.

 =N(COUNTIFS(C$5:C5,C5)=1)